stratusjerry/velero/site/content/docs/main/file-system-backup.md

 ## How backup and restore work

 ### How Velero integrates with Restic
-Velero integrate Restic binary directly, so the operations are done by calling Restic commands:
+Velero integrates the Restic binary directly, so operations are done by calling Restic commands:
 - Run `restic init` command to initialize the [restic repository](https://restic.readthedocs.io/en/latest/100_references.html#terminology)
 - Run `restic prune` command periodically to prune restic repository
 - Run `restic backup` commands to backup pod volume data
 - Run `restic restore` commands to restore pod volume data

 ### How Velero integrates with Kopia
-Velero integrate Kopia modules into Velero's code, primarily two modules:
+Velero integrates two primary Kopia modules:
 - Kopia Uploader: Velero makes some wrap and isolation around it to create a generic file system uploader, which is used to backup pod volume data
 - Kopia Repository: Velero integrates it with Velero's Unified Repository Interface, it is used to preserve the backup data and manage